SabrinaG/curriculum-vitae/README.md

-# Welcome to my curriculum vitae!
+# Welcome to my curriculum vitae webpage!

 Hi!
 I'm Sabrina Guia.
 I've been working as a front-end developer for the past 3 years.
 **Disclaimer**: this is a small project only to explore concepts under the scope of: